 Select Edit> Default Settings from the menu.

-Select Floors and Rooms> Floor Levels> 1st Floor and then click the Edit button.
+Select Floors and Rooms> Floor Levels> 1st Floor, then click the Edit button.

-In the Floor 1 Defaults, specify the desired Ceiling height.
+In the 1st Floor Defaults dialog, specify the desired Ceiling height on the Structure panel.

 For this example, 109 1/8" is used.